After Wisdom Tooth Removal

 - Place ice packs to the sides of your face where surgery was performed.
 Refer to the section on swelling for explanation.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon for the first 24 hours.
-Excessive bleeding may be controlled by first gently irnsing or wiping any old clots from your mouth, then placing a moistened, folded gauze pad directly over the wound and biting firmly for a minimum of thirty minutes.
+Excessive bleeding may be controlled by first gently rinsing or wiping any old clots from your mouth, then placing a moistened, folded gauze pad directly over the wound and biting firmly for a minimum of thirty minutes.
 Repeat if necessary.

 If bleeding continues a tea bag, (blends such as Salada or Lipton), moistened in warm water and folded in gauze can be placed directly over the wound with firm pressure for thirty minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
 If bleeding does not subside, call for further instructions.

 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 Ice packs should be applied to the sides of the face where surgery was performed.
 The ice packs should be used a minimum of 20 minutes at a time and applied frequently for the first three days.
 After 72 hours, ice has no beneficial effect.
+If swelling continues after this time frame, or if you believe the swelling is abnormal call our office immediately!

 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.
 On the fourth full day following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.